SurafelTeka/WorkTrack/README.md

 Anyone can use a task board … Here are some examples: freelancer, developer and everyday people.
 Why uses a kanban task board?

-Because it solves so many daily problems and organizes most of your life and your work.
+Because it solves so many daily problems and organizes most of your life activities.

 Some example: